 - Denotational semantics is rooted in mathematical logic: the semantics of terms (expressions) in the predicate calculus is defined denotationally by recursion on the syntactic structure of terms.
-The meaning of each term is a value in a mathematical structure or algebra. - In the realm of programming languages, purely functional interpreters (defined by recursion on the structure of ASTs) constitute a restricted form of denotational definition. - The defect is that the output of an actual interpreter is restricted to values that can be characterized syntactically.
-(How do you output a function?) - On the other hand, interpreters naturally introduce a simple form of functional abstraction.
-An efficient recursive interpreter accepts an extra input: an environment mapping free variables to values, thus defining the meaning of a program expression as a function from environments to values. - Syntactic interpreters are not denotational because they transform ASTs.
+The meaning of each term is a value in a mathematical structure or algebra. - In the realm of programming languages, a purely functional interpreter (defined by recursion on the structure of ASTs) implicitly constitutes a denotational definition of the language. - Syntactic interpreters do not have this property.
+The defect is that the output of a syntactic interpreter is restricted to values that can be characterized syntactically.
+(How do you output a function?) - On the other hand, efficient interpreters implicitly introduce a simple form of functional abstraction.
+An efficient recursive interpreter accepts an extra input: an environment mapping free variables to values, thus defining the meaning of a program expression as a function from environments to values. - Syntactic interpreters are not denotational because they transform ASTs to ASTs that are values rather than mapping them to abstract mathematical meanings.
 A denotational interpreter uses pure structural recursion.
 To handle the bindings to variables, it cannot perform substitutions; it must maintain an environment of bindings instead.
+We can concretely define denotational meaning using purely functional meta-interpreters.